Taylwilks/mini-esp32-devkit-v1-rc-car/README.md

 .14: now we can test, when you press X the car should move forward, triangle backwards, and the left and right arrows will move left and right respectivlty
         (if the motors move the wrong way you will need to swap the motor wires around.

-.15: cause mayhem with your new rc esp32 car
+.15: cause mayhem with your new rc esp32 car, have fun running peoples toes over :)

 💡 Tips and Future Updates
 -